Zach Zandi: Colorado Springs Switchbacks

 On December 21, 2020, Zandi joined the Colorado Springs Switchbacks ahead of the 2021 USL Championship season.
 He scored his first goal for the club on July 17, 2021, in a league match against San Antonio FC.
 The following season, Zandi scored five goals during the regular season and provided an assist in the conference semifinal to help lead the Switchbacks to their first-ever conference final.
 Zandi received the number 10 jersey ahead of the 2023 season and scored a goal in their home opener on March 18, 2023, against Hartford Athletic.
 Zandi scored his first goal of the 2024 season on July 4, 2024, scoring a stoppage time winner in a 1–0 win against FC Tulsa.
 He was named to the Team of the Week after scoring the winning goal and having 100% pass accuracy against Monterey Bay on October 19, 2024.
 On November 10, 2024, Zandi scored his first league brace in a 2–1 extra-time win against Orange County SC during the conference semifinal to help lead the Switchbacks to the conference final, bringing his tally to 6 goals and 4 assists for the season.
 Zandi subsequently helped lead the Switchbacks to their first silverware in club history, securing the Western Conference title on November 16, 2024, and earning the club's first-ever appearance in the USL Championship final.
 On November 23, 2024, Zandi and the Switchbacks won the club's first USL Championship title with a 3–0 win in the final.
 At the end of the season, Zandi was named as a finalist for the league's Comeback Player of the Year award.

+On February 12, 2026, Zandi announced his retirement from playing professional soccer and became Head Scout & Technical Development Coach for the Switchbacks.